 — We believe young people are best placed to articulate their wants and needs from our service and that they should have not just a voice, but opportunities to participate in and lead our work.

 — We believe young people have a right to be heard in wider society, and that much of what they experience emotionally as individuals, they have a shared interest in challenging socially and politically.

-OTR opened it's doors in 1964 and can justifiably claim to be one of the oldest established young people's counselling services in the country.
+OTR opened its doors in 1965 and can justifiably claim to be one of the oldest established young people's counselling services in the country.

 OTR began life a combined initiative between the Bristol Association of Youth Clubs and Bristol Marriage and Family Guidance Council.

 In the course of their work in youth clubs and schools, both organisations were aware of the considerable numbers of young people for whom counselling would be appropriate.
 In the absence of a service that was free, confidential, and targeted specifically at young people, Off the Record (Bristol) was born.